 - Release Date: June 2014

 - Platform: Windows, macOS, Linux

 Xenonauts is a turn-based strategy game with graphics that resemble the original XCOM games.
-In fact, lead developer Chris England said the studio took XCOM: UFO Defense as a primary inspiration.
+Lead developer Chris England said the studio took XCOM: UFO Defense as a primary inspiration.

 And the inspiration is clear in mechanics, visuals, and even sound.
-It’s a “modernization” of the classical XCOM titles or a spiritual successor of the ’90s entries.
-So, you should be familiar with the story.
-During a Cold War era, you play as soldier squads fighting against an alien invasion.
+It’s a “modernization” of the classical XCOM titles or a spiritual successor of the ’90s entries, even down to the story.
+So, it’s the Cold War era, and you play as a soldier squad against alien invaders.

 Mutant Year Zero: Road to Eden